-In the years after World War II, the role of the military changed rapidly, and the college underwent appropriate change, providing preparation and analysis for the Cold War era.
-In 1948, the school began publishing its highly respected journal, the Naval War College Review, and, in 1956, the Naval Command College was founded, as a course of study for senior international naval officers.
-In its first half century, half of the graduates became admirals and about ten percent went on to become Chiefs of their Navies.
-The College of Naval Command and Staff, enrolling mid-grade officers, emphasized the operational and tactical elements of command, while the College of Naval Warfare for senior officers stressed larger policy, administrative, and strategic questions.
+As the military's role changed rapidly in the years after World War II, the college's curriculum and structure adapted to meet the rigors of the Cold War era.
+In 1948, the school began publishing its highly respected journal, the Naval War College Review, to help disseminate academic ideas throughout all military branches.
+In 1956, the Naval Command College was founded as a course of study for senior international naval officers.
+In the Naval Command College's first half-century, half of the graduates became admirals, with approximately ten percent becoming the Chiefs of their Navies.
+The College of Naval Command and Staff, enrolling intermediate level officers, emphasized the operational and tactical elements of command, while the College of Naval Warfare for senior officers stressed more comprehensive policy, administrative, and strategic questions.

 During the Cold War, courses were added in international law, international relations, economics, comparative culture, and military management.
 In 1972, the college entirely revamped its academic curriculum to focus on strategy and policy, defense economics and decision making, and naval operations.
-By the 1980s, the college was established as a focal point, stimulus, and major source of strategic thinking within the U.S. Navy.
-In the 1990s, it was accredited by the New England Association of Schools and Colleges to award its own graduates a Master of Arts degree in National Security and Strategic Studies.
-Later, the College of Distance Education was accredited to deliver graduate level education in all of its programs and to offer the NWC M.A.
+By the 1980s, the college established itself as a focal point, stimulus, and significant source of strategic thinking within the U.S. Navy.
+In the 1990s, it was accredited by the New England Association of Schools and Colleges to award its graduates a Master of Arts degree in National Security and Strategic Studies.
+Later, the College of Distance Education was accredited to deliver graduate-level education in all its programs and offer the NWC M.A.
 Degree via the Fleet Seminar and Graduate Degree Programs.
-The Senior Enlisted Academy (SEA) opened in 1981, an entity now directly associated with the college and meant to prepare senior enlisted personnel for mid-level management.
+In addition, the Senior Enlisted Academy (SEA) opened in 1981, an entity now directly associated with the college and meant to prepare senior enlisted personnel for mid-level management.

-Following the recognition of a need for a more robust contribution to Joint command and control, programs were initiated designed to strengthen Navy combat readiness at the operational level of war through education and training of Joint Force Maritime Component Commanders and their staffs.
+Following the recognition of a need for a more robust contribution to Joint command and control, programs were initiated to strengthen Navy combat readiness at the operational level of war through education and training of Joint Force Maritime Component Commanders and their staff.
 The Naval War College also began to lead an effort to develop a coherent Navy Leader Development Continuum focused on developing leaders of character who are prepared for operational and strategic leadership challenges.

 In 2006, an initiative established its China Maritime Studies Institute (CMSI) to improve mutual understanding and maritime cooperation with China.
-In 2016, the College established the Russia Maritime Studies Institute (RMSI) in response to the changing security environment and based on interest from the Chief of Naval Operations (CNO) and other senior Flag Officers.
+In 2016, the college established the Russia Maritime Studies Institute (RMSI) in response to the changing security environment and based on interest from the Chief of Naval Operations (CNO) and other senior Flag Officers.
 RMSI's mission is to conduct unclassified research into Russian maritime issues on behalf of the U.S. Navy and our NATO partners.
-In February 2017, the Institute for Future Warfare Studies (IFWS) was stood up to research and study how armed conflict may evolve in the future and the United States can better prepare for it.
+In February 2017, the Institute for Future Warfare Studies (IFWS) opened in order to research and study how armed conflict may evolve in the future and how the United States can better prepare for it.

-Now in its second century of service to the U.S. Navy and the nation, the Naval War College continues to prepare its students not for their next assignments but for the remainder of their careers, by providing them with a professional military education second to none-one that is based on the intellectual flexibility that flows from a clear understanding of the fundamental principles that have governed national security affairs in peace and in war throughout history.
+Now in its second century of service to the U.S. Navy and the nation, the Naval War College continues to prepare its students by providing them with a professional military education second to none-one based on the intellectual flexibility that flows from a clear understanding of the fundamental principles that have governed national security affairs in peace and war throughout history.

-MISSION, VISION, GOALS AND OBJECTIVES
+MISSION, VISION, VALUES AND OBJECTIVES

-This section outlines the Naval War College's current mission, vision, and goals.
+This section outlines the Naval War College's current mission, vision, values, and objectives.